 Students may choose to take a course as Audit or Satisfactory/Unsatisfactory.
 Please read below for more information on these options.

-To audit a course, a student must first get prior approval of the instructor, register for the course, complete the Audit/Satisfactory-Unsatisfactory Grading Form, obtain the instructor’s signature, and submit the form to the Registrar’s Office no later than the end of the course add/drop period.
+To audit a course, a student must first get prior approval of the instructor, register for the course, complete the Audit/Satisfactory-Unsatisfactory Grading Form, obtain the instructor’s signature, and submit the form to the Office of the Registrar no later than the end of the course add/drop period.

 A successfully completed audited course doesn’t earn a traditional grade or credits, and will appear on the student’s academic records with a grade of AU.
 Audits do not count for full-time status, for loan deferments, financial aid, etc. Courses with a grade of AU are not eligible to receive the College Opportunity Fund (COF) stipend.

 All applicable tuition and fees are assessed for audited credits.

 Selection of satisfactory/unsatisfactory (S/U) grading for a student option satisfactory/unsatisfactory course cannot be accomplished through the registration system.